List of diplomatic missions in North Korea

 This is a list of diplomatic missions in North Korea.

 Embassies

 The following countries have embassies in Pyongyang:

-Most embassies are located in a special area of the city, known as the Munsu-dong Diplomatic Compound(문수동 외교단지 or 외국공관단지).
-The Russian, Chinese and the currently closed Pakistani embassies are located outside the diplomatic compound, as they are much larger than the other embassies.
+Most embassies are located in a special area of the city, known as the Munsu-dong Diplomatic Compound (문수동 외교단지 or 외국공관단지).
+The Russian, Chinese, and Pakistani embassies are located outside the diplomatic compound, as they are much larger than the other embassies.

 The former East German embassy is the center of activity in the diplomatic quarter, as it houses the British, German, and Swedish embassies.
 Sweden acts as the protecting power for Australia, Canada, and the United States, provides consular services for the Nordic countries, and handles visa applications for Italy and Spain.

-EU countries Romania and Sweden provide consular assistance for all EU countries The British embassy provides consular assistance to any Commonwealth citizen whose country is not represented in North Korea, except for those whose governments have opted out of this arrangement.
+EU countries' consulates provide consular assistance for all EU countries.
+The British embassy provides consular assistance to any Commonwealth citizen whose country is not represented in North Korea, except for those whose governments have opted out of this arrangement.